By Richard Mortier - 2019-10-18

 , is defined in an

 external package mirage-time.
-The name S
+The name

-for "the module type of things like this" is a common OCaml convention (comparable to naming the most-used type in a module t
+convention (comparable to naming the most-used type in a module t

-).
-There are many packages defining module types for use in Mirage.
+many packages defining module types for use in Mirage.

 The concrete implementation of Time

-will be supplied at
+will be supplied at compile time,

-configuration is stored in config.ml
+additional configuration in config.ml

 , so let's take a look: